timw-csi/vybe_takehome/README.md

+Hello Vybers,

+Thanks for the opportunity and I look forward to speaking with you about this assignment.

 ## Environment variables

 .env file would never be shared to public repo, but for this assignment in `backend` dir, all you need to do is remove `.example` from end of `.env.example` filename for environment variables to work.